Larkinabout/fvtt-custom-dnd5e/README.md

 ### Per-Actor and Per-Item Workflows

 Workflows can also be configured on individual actors via the Configure Workflows button on the Effects tab of the actor sheet, or on individual items.
 Per-actor and per-item workflows follow the same trigger and action system as world workflows.

+### Copy & Paste

+Workflows can be copied and pasted making it easy to duplicate or share workflows.

 <p align="right">(<a href="#custom-dd-5e">back to top</a>)</p>